johaupt/johaupt.github.io/_posts/2019-10-03-pytorch_lbfgs.md

 If you have ever trained a one-hidden-layer network in scikit-learn, you might have seen that one option for the optimizer there is the same as for logistic regression: the [*Limited memory Broyden Fletcher Goldfarb Shanno* algorithm](https://en.wikipedia.org/wiki/Limited-memory_BFGS).
 Using the second order derivate to guide optimization should make convergence faster, although the time and memory requirement might make it infeasible for very deep networks and mini-batch training is not available in PyTorch out-of-the-box.

 I work on tabular datasets where good convergence is a larger concern than deep architectures, so I'd be happy to get more stable convergence and regularize my network more to make sure I'm not overfitting.
-So let's check out how to use LFGBS in PyTorch!
+So let's check out how to use LBFGS in PyTorch!

 ## Alright, how?